 For a bit of history, head to the Museum of Waiheke to learn about Waiheke’s past.
 The small little museum features interesting displays about settlers on Waiheke Island and how they used to live.
 There are several buildings, full of memorabilia.

-Entry is by donation.
 The opening hours are a little sporadic as it is a community/volunteer-run operation.
 You may catch it open on Wednesdays, Saturdays, Sundays and Public Holiday Mondays from 12 noon to 4 pm.

 For more information about the Museum of Waiheke, visit their website here.

-More Awesome Things To Do On Waiheke
+Discover More Things To Do On Waiheke Island, Auckland

 The Best Activities On Waiheke Island